Skip to main content

 Executive Director

-Janna Nichols, has a long history of service to our community, most recently recognized as a Woman of Distinction in 2017 by Cuesta College and the Women’s Legacy Fund for her efforts for the Progress of Women.
+Janna Nichols, Executive Director of the 5Cities Homeless Coalition, has a long history of service to our community.
+She was most recently recognized by Congressman Salud Carbajal in 2023 as a Woman of the Year for the 24th Congressional District.

 Devon McQuade - Associate Director